PortableApps64/PortableApps-ForMacOS64/README.md

 <div> The binary "Portable Firefox" is created by Platypus,<br/>
 Platypus also creates the <code>"Portable Firefox.app"</code> bundle.
 <dl><dd>
- A developer/user can either place/compress that <code>Portable-*.app</code> bundle inside a <code>.dmg</code> file to share it with users for downloading, from developer's website.
+ A developer/user can either place/compress that <code>Portable-*.app</code> bundle inside a <code>.dmg</code> file to share it with users for downloading, from developer/user's website.
 </dd><dd>
- Or, a developer/user can build the <code>Portable-*.app</code> with an older & unmodified (Firefox) app, and share that file & an accompanying instruction file with Users on How-To update to use latest (Firefox) app.
+ Or, a developer/user can build the <code>Portable-*.app</code> with an (older) unmodified (Firefox) app, and share with Users that file & an accompanying instruction file on How-To update to use latest (Firefox) app.
 </dd></dl>
 </div><br/>